What’s the difference between OKRs vs KPIs?

 - Measure the quantifiable components of your goals and objectives.

 - Measure the most important leading and lagging measures in your organization.

 OKRs are objectives measured by several outcomes.
-A KPI is just a single measure of performance.
+A KPI measures the performance of a single outcome.

 But Key Results can be KPIs.
 Technically speaking, they are two distinct planning elements.
-But a great planning practice is to use them together.
+But an excellent planning practice is to use them together.
 One of the simplest ways to achieve this is by making a KR one of your KPIs.